Complex Income Scenarios

 When your income comes from multiple sources, traditional mortgage qualification isn't always straightforward.

+Many borrowers assume that qualifying for a mortgage should be simple.
 But for some people, income comes from several places rather than a single paycheck.

 You may have a combination of: